-If you’re interested in visiting some of the DC’s iconic sites from home, the Smithsonian museum virtual tours are a great option, keep reading for our favorites!
+If you’re interested in visiting some of DC’s iconic sites from home, the Smithsonian museum virtual tours are a great option; keep reading for our favorites!

 Millions visit Washington, DC, each year to explore and visit some of the country’s most iconic landmarks and world-class museums.
 If you want to explore space, watch live animals, enjoy art installations, learn about famous women throughout history and the Black experience in America, I have some great news for you.
 You still can, virtually.

 I’ve put together a list of Smithsonian museums that you enjoy from the comfort of your home.

 National Museum of African American History & Culture Virtual Tour

 The National Museum of African American History and Culture (NMAAHC) is one of the many Smithsonian Institute museums located in Washington, DC.
 Nearly 5 million people have visited the NMAAHC since it opened in September 2016, which makes it one of the most popular museums in DC.
 So, now is a great time to check out the museum virtually.

 There are a number of collections available for viewing on the museum’s website.
 The site also features a Learning Lab for children ages 0-8, which could be a great addition to your distance learning curriculum.
 The NMAAHC is one of a number of African American History museums you can explore from home.

 Here are links to the most popular live cam animals: